webbuilders-group/silverstripe-new-relic/README.md

 SilverStripe New Relic Integration
 =================
 Provides improved naming of transactions, error reporting and general tracking for SilverStripe site's on servers with the New Relic PHP Agent installed.
+It also surfaces an overview of information to the CMS such as Server Response Time, Visitor Load Time, Throughput, Apdex Score (Server and Visitor) as well as the Error Rate.

 ## Maintainer Contact
 * Ed Chipman ([UndefinedOffset](https://github.com/UndefinedOffset))